-Alan McInally's Bundesliga Predictions: Bayern to stay ruthless, Dortmund to bounce back?
+Alan McInally's Bundesliga predictions: Bayern to stay ruthless, Dortmund to bounce back?

 There was a brilliant result for Fortuna Dusseldorf too after being a goal down to Schalke, closing the gap to Mainz to just one point.
 Uwe Rosler will be happy with that and his side are now six unbeaten, despite four of those being draws.
 Bayern will take the handbrake off and could play with a bit more freedom having gone seven points clear.

-Since we have resumed after the break, there have been 24 games in the Bundesliga and only five home wins, but Bayern are a machine at the moment.
+Since we have resumed after the break, there have been 27 games in the Bundesliga and only five home wins, but Bayern are a machine at the moment.
 I think Robert Lewandowski will have a field day in this too.
 Dusseldorf did well against Schalke but Bayern are a different proposition.
-If they can score five against Frankfurt, then who knows what the score could be here?
+If they can score five against Frankfurt, then who knows what the score could be here on Saturday evening?

 Super 6: 15 not out?